Maciej Stuhr

 Maciej Jerzy Stuhr (born 23 June 1975) is a Polish actor, comedian and occasional film director.
+In 2022, he was the recipient of the Polish Academy Award for Best Actor.

 Life and career

 In 1999, he majored in psychology from the Jagiellonian University before moving on to study acting at Kraków's National Academy of Theatre Arts, which he finished in 2003.
 He became known for his impressions of Polish actors and performers, such as Gustaw Holoubek and he established the cabaret Po Żarcie, where he wrote most of the material.
 In 2013, he received the Polish Film Award for Best Actor for his role in Władysław Pasikowski's drama film Aftermath.

 Among others, he is known for his role of Kuba Brenner in Chłopaki nie płaczą (Boys Don't Cry) and Piotr in Krzysztof Kieślowski's Decalogue X.

 In 2006, he was a co-host, alongside Sophie Marceau, of the 19th European Film Awards held in Warsaw.
 Since 2008, he's been a member of Nowy Teatr, led by artistic director Krzysztof Warlikowski.
 The same year, he was awarded the Zbigniew Cybulski Award for best young actor.